bhuiyan-chafi/teraflow-sdn/additional-nic/installation.md

 Sometimes it becomes crucial to test some network test cases without touching the default network.
 If your machine doesn't have more than one physical NIC, this solution is for you.

+I suggest you read this [document](./readme.md) first before proceeding with the installation.

 ## Create a virtual NIC (host-only)

 You can create it using the following commands manually, but there is also an [auto-script](./vbox-config-auto.sh) to handle that.
-Manual commands are the following:
+Manual commands are the following(execute from the host machine):

 ```shell
 echo "* 0.0.0.0/0 ::/0" | sudo tee /etc/vbox/networks.conf